jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Pulse Shaping Filter

-Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
+Now that we've converted the payload to an array of symbols, it's time to build the baseband waveform.
 This requires a pulse-shaping filter.
-A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter that smooths out the symbol pulses.
+A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter that creates a smoother waveform by interpolating between the symbols.

 Selecting the wrong filter, or none at all, will likely result in your system radiating way too much energy in frequency bands you don't expect.
 Worse case, nearby electronic devices could go on the fritz and fail.
 You always want to constrain your bandwidth.
 Effective filtering helps do this.

 The most common pulse-shaping filter is the **root-raised cosine filter**.
 My hand-rolled, battle tested version (shown below), is not the prettiest code I've ever written, but it works.
+The input arguments give control over how much interpolation needs to happen.

 ``` python
 def root_raised_cosine(